JeffFessler/book-la-demo/README.md

 in the
 [Julia language](https://julialang.org/)
 to accompany the book
+"Matrix Methods and Applications:
-"Matrix Methods and Applications in Julia" by Jeff Fessler and Raj Nadakuditi of the University of Michigan.
+Algorithms for Signal Processing, Data Science and Machine Learning" by Jeff Fessler and Raj Nadakuditi of the University of Michigan.